Just what is an infographic, anyway?

 16. Add to Your Portfolio

 Now you’re ready to share your design with the world!
-Once you’ve mastered the art of the infographic, be sure to include it in your online portfolio.( In need of some inspiration?
+Once you’ve mastered the art of the infographic, be sure to include it in your online portfolio website.( In need of some inspiration?
 Check out some of these amazing design portfolios.)

 Tools of the Trade

 With all of the above in mind, you still need a way to actually create your infographic.
-There is no truly “right” design tool for the job, and those comfortable with programs like Photoshop, Illustrator, GIMP, or other design software will have plenty of success designing their graphics.
+There is no truly “right” design tool for the job, and those comfortable with programs like Photoshop, Illustrator, other Photoshop alternatives like GIMP, or other design software will have plenty of success designing their graphics.

 There are also a number of great programs with features designed specifically to create stunning infographics.
 Most offer a free infographic maker for those creative types who are strapped for cash, though if you can splurge for their premium offerings your ability to produce exceptional graphics increases tenfold.
 Below are some of top-of-the-line options: